I have represented the Central Scotland region since May 2016 and I have two Conservative colleagues here in Alison Harris and Margaret Mitchell.

 I was a journalist from 1983 until my election to the Scottish Parliament, finishing my career in newspapers at the Scottish Sun.

-Within Parliament I am the Conservative Party spokesman for Housing and Planning, I sit on the Local Government and Communities Committee and I am also the Convener of the Delegated Powers and Law Reform Committee.
-I am Deputy Convenor of the cross party group on Cycling, Walking and Buses, Deputy Convenor of the cross party group on Life Sciences and a member of the Beer & Pubs and Housing cross party groups.
+Within Parliament I am the Shadow Cabinet Secretary for Transport, Infrastructure and Connectivity.
+I am Deputy Convenor of the cross party group on Cycling, Walking and Buses, Deputy Convenor of the cross party groups on Life Sciences and Architecture and the Built Environment as well as a member of the Beer & Pubs and Housing cross party groups.

 I was born in Aberdeen and have lived in East Kilbride for over 20 years with my wife and our two daughters - although the girls have spread their wings now.